You are viewing your 1 free article this month. Login to read more articles.

 Harvey described the win as “very unusual, exhilarating and very shocking”.
 She told The Bookseller: “I was totally shocked by result, overwhelming—but am delighted...
 I haven’t slept very much, I got to bed at 2am and was too tired, and then had to get up at 7am anyway.”

-While the Kent-born author believes she would be a “hopeless astronaut—I would be travel sick, terribly anxious, I’d probably have a panic attack,” she enjoyed pouring over books by astronauts, and describes how “you could spend your whole life on the NASA website”.
+While the Kent-born author believes she would be a “hopeless astronaut—I would be travel sick, terribly anxious, I’d probably have a panic attack,” she enjoyed poring over books by astronauts, and describes how “you could spend your whole life on the NASA website”.

 Harvey wrote Orbital between lockdowns when she became fascinated with setting a domestic novel in space—though she almost gave up on the project early on.
 “I felt that it wouldn’t be interesting to people as a woman who’d never been to space and that it was a ridiculous, absurd project, so I lost my nerve.
 There are so many books by authors who write about space beautifully and prolifically, I thought it’s absurd for me to try.
 So that’s why I gave up on this book early on.
 But I did come back and read a little back and realised it was alive to me, I just had to have conviction and do it well enough.”